tofuyong/tofuyong.github.io/_posts/2023-07-20-swift-part-one-swift-basics copy.markdown

 }
 {% endhighlight swift %}

-I'm excited to see how this plays out in actual production code, as I can imagine it being a powerful feature when paired with switch statements, that allows for the handling of multiple cases concisely without having to write separate conditions for every possible value.
+I'm excited to see how this plays out in actual production code, as I can imagine it being a powerful feature when paired with switch statements, that allows for the handling of multiple cases without having to write separate conditions for every possible value.